primesoft-group/oneconnexx-docs/_pages/webclient/en/log.md

 ---
 layout: page
-title: log
+title: Log
 permalink: "webclient/en/log/"
 language: en
 ---
 ## Real time

 The «Real-time log» view provides an overview of the log entries that are currently being written.
 The update cycle is one second.
-New entries are added to the bottom of the list and the scrolling is automatically updated, ie the window automatically scrolls down to display the most recent log entries
+New entries are added to the bottom of the list and the scrolling is automatically updated, i.e. the window automatically scrolls down to display the most recent log entries.

 ![X]({{ site.baseUrl }}/assets/content-images/webclient/de/realTimeLog.png "Realtime Log")